dansalmo/Project4/README.md

 App Engine application for the Udacity training course.

+##Improvements since previous submission:

+1. Removed debug print statements
+1. Fixed some typos
+1. Added code to also return the session key in SessionForm
+1. Removed sessionKeysSpeakingAt property from Speaker
+1. Improved REST path naming according to [REST API TUTORIAL][8]
+1. Added checks for existence of key kinds used
+1. Fixed gross inefficiency in getSessionsBySpeaker
+1. Added speakersKey to SpeakerForm
+1. Added method for getting all Speakers

 ## Task 1 - Description of Sessions and Speakers implementation

 Sessions are implemented as child entity of Conference since they are always